-MODEL TYPES, STATS & DAMAGE CAPACITY
+MODEL TYPES, STATS, & DAMAGE CAPACITY

-Each WARMACHINE combatant is represented on the tabletop by a highly detailed and dramatically posed miniature figurine referred to as a model.
-There are several basic model types: warcasters, warjacks, warlocks, warbeasts, troopers, solos, structures, and battle engines.
-Troopers, solos, and non-battle engine warcasters and warlocks are warriors.
+Each HORDES combatant is represented on the tabletop by a highly detailed and dramatically posed miniature figurine referred to as a model.
+There are several basic model types: warlocks, warbeasts, troopers, solos, and battle engines.
+Troopers, solos, and non-battle engine warlocks are warriors.
 Models are considered to be living unless otherwise noted.